 Program Class Hours Medical Clinical Assistant Classes are held online except for MED202, MED206, and MED211.
-These classes' Diploma lectures are held online, and labs are scheduled on Saturday from 8:00am -5:00pm at the Campus.
+These classes' Diploma lectures are held online, and labs are scheduled on Saturday from 8:00am -5:00pm at the 2 ipioniu Campus.
 Online courses are scheduled for asynchronous delivery through Moodlerooms.
 Nursing Associate Degree Classes that are held on campus will be scheduled between Monday-Thursday from 8:30 - 4:30.
 This program also has classes that are taught online.
 Online courses are scheduled for asynchronous delivery through Moodlerooms.
-Practical Nursing Diploma Classes are held Monday-Thursday.
-Courses that are 60 hours in length are held from 8:00am to 2:00pm.
+Practical Nursing Diploma to 2:00pm.
 Courses that are 84 hours in length are held from 8:00am to 4:00pm.
-Hours and days may vary for clinicals courses.
-This program also has classes that are taught online.
-Online courses are scheduled for asynchronous delivery through Moodlerooms.
+Hours a days may vary for clinicals courses.
+This program also has classes that are taught of Online courses are scheduled for asynchronous delivery through Moodlerooms.
 Veterinary Assistant Diploma Classes are held online except for VTA115, VTA210, VTA225.
 These classes' lectures are held online, and labs are scheduled on Saturday from 8:00am -5:00pm at the Campus.
 Online courses are scheduled for asynchronous delivery through Moodlerooms.
 Veterinary Technician AAS Year 1 - Monday - Thursday from 9am to 2pm and Year 2 - Monday - Thursday from 8am to 1pm, This program also has classes that are taught online.
 Online courses are scheduled for asynchronous delivery through Moodlerooms.